Alchemist-X/howcryptoworksbook/Chapter_02_Ethereum_Ecosystem.md

 ### The Great Transition: From Mining to Staking

 September 15, 2022, marked a watershed moment in Ethereum history.
-On that day, it completed **The Merge**—a years-long engineering effort that transitioned the network from energy-intensive mining to an elegant **proof-of-stake** system.
-This wasn't just a technical upgrade; it was a fundamental reimagining of how a global computer could secure itself.
+On that day, **The Merge** was completed—a years-long engineering effort that transitioned the network from energy-intensive mining to a **proof-of-stake** system.
+This wasn't just a technical upgrade; it was a reimagining of how a global computer will secure itself.

 The transformation was remarkable in its scope.
 Where Bitcoin miners race to solve computational puzzles using massive amounts of electricity, Ethereum's new system relies on **validators** who lock up their own ETH as collateral.
 These validators earn rewards for honest behavior and face severe penalties for malicious actions.
 The result?
 Ethereum reduced its energy consumption by over 99.9% while maintaining security guarantees.